spdx/spdx-spec/docs/annexes/including-security-information-in-SPDX.md

 ```

-## 1.5 Linking to an OmniBOR (formerly known as GitBOM)
+## G.1.5 Linking to an OmniBOR (formerly known as GitBOM)

-To reference an [OmniBOR](https://omnibor.io/) (Universal Bill Of Receipts) formatted security information applicable to a package you must first create a Package Element.
-Then use an External Identifier to link to the OmniBOR document.
+To identify a Package with an [OmniBOR](https://omnibor.io/) (Universal Bill Of Receipts, formerly known as GitBOM) gitoid, use an External Identifier to add gitoid to the package.
-**TODO: Why do we use External Identifier vs Ref here? and what's the identifier locator? do we want a different example here?**

 ```json
 {